|

 especially those children who are experiencing difficulty learning to read, write and comprehend.

-Together we explore how the arts provides children
+explore how the arts provides children with story models and book language

-with story models and book language to help them figure out how language
+to help them figure out how language works.
+Discussion will involve

-works.
-Discussion will involve how these activities provide vicarious
+how these activities provide vicarious experiences children can draw on when

-experiences children can draw on when encountering stories in the future and
+encountering stories in the future and how they encourage the awareness of

-how they encourage the awareness of symbolic representation and the ability
+symbolic representation and the ability to use representational skills.

-to use representational skills.
-This, in turn, enables children to
+This, in turn, enables children to decode words and figure out how letters

-provides cues to help remember new words and concepts.
-These kinds of
+and words go together, as well as provides cues to help remember new words

-activities also serve as a motivator for the reluctant learner.
+and concepts.
+These kinds of activities also serve as a motivator for

 Picture It, Dads!